bymayanksingh/snippit/README.md

 # Snippit

-Snippit is a simple Flask application that splits a large text file into blobs of 2500 words each.
+Snippit is a super simple Flask based web application that splits a large text file into blobs of 2500 words each.

 ## Installation